Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation

 The proof of the first part of the above theorem is given in the Appendix~\ref{appB_solvability}.
 The second part of the theorem about the asymptotic properties of the initial data as $x\to\pm\infty$, follows the steps in \cite{GirGraJenMcL} and for this reason we omit it.
 We remark that for $\eta_1\to0$ the initial data becomes asymptotically step-like since $q(x,0)\to \eta_2+\mathcal{O}(x^{-1})$ as $x\to \infty$.

-Next we analyze the asymptotic behaviour of the solution $q(x,t)$ that depends on which direction in the $(x,t)$ plane one looks at: there is a region with exponential decay (when $x<4\eta_1^2 t$), a rarefraction wave region and a periodic travelling wave region (when $x>4\eta_1^2 t$) up to terms of order $\mathcal{O}(1/t)$.
+Next we analyse the asymptotic behaviour of the solution $q(x,t)$ that depends on which direction in the $(x,t)$ plane one looks at: there is a region with exponential decay (when $x<4\eta_1^2 t$), a rarefaction wave region and a periodic travelling wave region (when $x>4\eta_1^2 t$) up to terms of order $\mathcal{O}(1/t)$.
 To distinguish the latter two regions we need to introduce the speed $v_2$ of the leading front of the rarefaction region and one of the speeds of the Whitham modulation equations that describe the rarefraction wave connecting the zero solution to the elliptic solution

 where $K(m)=\int_{0}^{\frac{\pi}{2}}\tfrac{\d \theta}{\sqrt{1-m\sin^2\theta}}$ and $E(m)=\int_0^{\frac{\pi}{2}}\sqrt{1-m\sin^2\theta}\, \d\theta$ are the complete integral of the first and second kind respectively.